How old do you have to be at the CORE without a parent?

 Guest Services

-Anyone who lives in Lea County and can prove it with any of our 3 required documents for “Proof of Residency.”
+Anyone who lives in Lea County and can provide proof of residency.

 According to our 15 day Cancellation policy,monthly membership cancellations must be submitted at least 15 business days prior to the expiration of your membership in order to avoid automatic charges.
 No refunds given.
 It is written on the back of the membership registration form that is signed by the member upon initially registering at the CORE.